risk-first/website/Purpose-Development-Team.md

 In a way, this is not just about development teams.
 Any time a person is added to an organisation, the hope is that it will improve the [balance of risk](Glossary.md#balance-of-risk) for that organisation.
 The development team are experts in improving the balance of [technical risks](Risk-Landscape.md), but other teams have other specialities:

- - The finance team are there to ensure that you don't [run out of money](Scarcity-Risks.md#funding-risk) and that the bills get paid (avoiding [Legal Risks](Operational-Risk.md)).
+ - The Finance team are there to ensure that you don't [run out of money](Scarcity-Risks.md#funding-risk) and that the bills get paid (avoiding [Legal Risks](Operational-Risk.md)).
- - The Human Resources team are there to make sure staff are hired on, managed and leave properly.
-Doing this avoids [Reputation Damage](Communication-Risk#trust--belief-risk), [Morale Issues](Agency-Risk.md#morale) and [Legal Risks](Operational-Risk.md).
+ - The Human Resources team are there to make sure staff are hired, managed and leave properly.
+Doing this avoids [inefficiency](Scarcity-Risk.md#Schedule-Risk), [Reputation Damage](Communication-Risk#trust--belief-risk), [Morale Issues](Agency-Risk.md#morale) and [Legal Risks](Operational-Risk.md).
  - The best doctors are the ones with the best [Internal Models](Glossary.md#internal-model).
 They can diagnose the illnesses, and figure out treatments that improve the patient's [balance of risk](Glossary.md#balance-of-risk).
 Medical Students are all taught to 'first, do no harm':

 > "given an existing problem, it may be better not to do something, or even to do nothing, than to risk causing more harm than good." - [Primum non nocere, _Wikipedia_](https://en.wikipedia.org/wiki/Primum_non_nocere).

+As we saw above with Berkshire Hathaway and Ford, the riskier the investment, the more return (or value) you're likely to deliver, though the risk of going losing everything increases.
+This is why banks are required to [hold capital against risky investments](https://en.wikipedia.org/wiki/Basel_III#Leverage_ratio).

 ## Impact

-- explain balance of risks - probably lose, probably win. & integration.   after example 2.
-- bring our skills to bear whatever the risk.
-- cf. with evolution.
-- and people:  people are naturally risk-averse.
-- investment banking, kelly bets
-- development bets

-How does this help?

- - with debugging
- - with planning work
- - with development

-real options
+Ok, how does this change how we work in the development team?
+Hopefully, we're moving away from the idea of merely delivering value.
+If we were just delivering value, we might not:

+- **Build Unit Tests**.
+After all, these add nothing to the customer experience.
+They merely provide insurance against the risk of us breaking things in production.
+- **Keep Backups**.
+Backups minimize the downside of storage failure.
+Sure, when it happens there is still a negative, but it's not as deep.
+- **Add Log Statements**.
+Again, they're insurance for when things go wrong and you need to work out why.
+- **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions**.
+They slow things down, but they increase [reliability](Reliability-Risk.md).

+But actually, it goes further than this.

+In the next article **Coding and Testing (tbd)**, I am going to show how knowledge of the [balance of risk](Glossary.md#balance-of-risk) concept can inform the way we go about our day-to-day work as developers...